Duke Fuqua Application Essay Tips, 2023-2024

 Your response will be limited to 1 page (500 words maximum).

-If you hadn’t already picked up on this, culture is a big deal for Fuqua, so the admissions committee understandably wants to know that the applicants it admits are compatible with it, in addition to being capable of doing the MBA coursework and being successful business leaders in their post-graduate careers.
+If you hadn’t already picked up on this, culture is a big deal for Fuqua, so the admissions committee understandably wants to know that the applicants it admits are compatible with it.
 This essay is your chance to ensure that the school considers you a good match with its community and style.
 Being authentic is key.

 Of course, to be able to write a convincing essay for this prompt, you have to truly understand what the Fuqua culture and community are like, so your very first step really needs to be researching the school in depth.
 This means more than just reading the main pages of the website and any promotional materials the admissions office provides.
 For example, dig into press releases, blogs, and YouTube videos, but above all, connect with Fuqua students, alumni, and other representatives directly and pick their brains about what it means to be authentically engaged at Fuqua.
-Additionally, reach out to students currently involved in the clubs, centers, or events that align with your professional goals and interests.
+Additionally, reach out to students currently involved in the clubs, centers, or events that align with your goals and interests.
 These conversations will inform what you decide to write about and will yield much more insight than you can find online.
-Current students are very accessible so not having these conversations will reflect poorly on you as an applicant.
+Students are very accessible, so not having these conversations will reflect poorly on you as an applicant.

-Let the admissions committee know what you are genuinely interested in doing at Fuqua ideally as it relates to your background and post-MBA goals.
-Explain why you are passionate about contributing a certain activity, club, event, or other opportunity or resource and be specific regarding what your contribution might look like.
-Perhaps you have been involved with the women’s employee resource group at your company developing a mentoring program for new hires.
-Relating this experience to proposed engagement with the Association of Women in Business (AWIB) will help demonstrate that your plans are sincere and well founded.
+Let the admissions committee know what you are genuinely interested in doing at Fuqua, ideally as it relates to your background and post-MBA goals.
+Explain why you are passionate about contributing to a certain activity, club, event, or other opportunity or resource, and be specific regarding what your contribution might look like.
+Perhaps you have been involved with the women’s employee resource group at your company, developing a mentoring program for new hires.
+Relating this experience to proposed engagement with the Association of Women in Business will help demonstrate that your plans are sincere and well founded.
 It goes without saying that you should discuss your anticipated engagement in a professional club that aligns with your career interests.